TiagoJSM/2RGuide/README.md

 ===
 * Builds navigation paths from scene colliders
 * Agent to traverse the shortest paths to reach a target position.
+* Support for auto generated jumps and drops to connect segments segments

 Getting Started
 ===